indiegabo/ryzen-sandbox/README.md

 ###### General

 - [Unity Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/QuickStartGuide.html)
-- Sprite animations through script avoiding animator hell
+- Animation states being changed through script avoiding animator hell
 - Decoupled Character Controller delegating responsabilities in order to ease possible project scaling
 - Pixel Perfect Camera
-- Canvas visual affordance for power shooting throug a Slider
+- Canvas visual affordance for power shooting throug a Slider ** New **
+- Character events prepared to be triggered.
+Currently as of Ryzen starts a jump a visual affordance of that event will be set off through a blinking diamond positioned on the right upper corner of the screen.

 ###### Ryzen (Archer)